Qovery/documentation/website/docs/using-qovery/interface/cli.md

 Check out our [API documentation][urls.qovery_swagger]

-## Managing services and environments
+## Managing services, environments and projects
 The CLI allows you to manage and deploy the environment and services within your organization

 ### application, container, lifecycle, cronjob